Spirit Realty Capital (NYSE:SRC) Releases FY 2021 Earnings Guidance

-Spirit Realty Capital (NYSE:SRC) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $3.240-$3.300 for the period.
+Spirit Realty Capital (NYSE:SRC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $3.240-$3.300 for the period.
 The company issued revenue guidance of -.

-Spirit Realty Capital (NYSE:SRC) last announced its earnings results on Tuesday, August 3rd.
-The real estate investment trust reported $0.74 EPS for the quarter, hitting the consensus estimate of $0.74.
-Spirit Realty Capital had a net margin of 8.28% and a return on equity of 1.26%.
-On average, sell-side analysts forecast that Spirit Realty Capital will post 3.01 EPS for the current year.
+Spirit Realty Capital (NYSE:SRC) last released its earnings results on Tuesday, August 3rd.
+The real estate investment trust reported $0.74 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.74.
+Spirit Realty Capital had a net margin of 23.87% and a return on equity of 3.84%.
+Analysts forecast that Spirit Realty Capital will post 3.02 EPS for the current fiscal year.

 Spirit Realty Capital, Inc (NYSE: SRC) is a premier net-lease REIT that primarily invests in single-tenant, operationally essential real estate assets, subject to long-term leases.
 As of September 30, 2020, our diverse portfolio of 1,778 owned properties, with an aggregate leasable area of 37.2 million square feet in 48 states, included retail, industrial and office buildings leased to 296 tenants across 28 retail industries.